-The student with a Master's degree in Communication Engineering must also acquire complementary skills in other fields of engineering, physics, applied mathematics and economics.
+The student with a Second-cycle degree course in Communication Engineering must also acquire complementary skills in other academic disciplines of engineering, physics, applied mathematics and economics.

-The curriculum of the Master's Degree Course in Communication Engineering includes the activities necessary for the realisation of the above-mentioned educational objectives.
+The curriculum of the Second-cycle degree course in Communication Engineering includes the activities necessary for the realisation of the above-mentioned educational objectives.

 The first year of the course provides solid basic knowledge and tools for the telecommunications engineer in the characterising fields (ING-INF/03, ING-INF/02).
-In related and supplementary activities, there is also room for student learning in the following subject areas:
+In related and supplementary activities, there is also room for student learning in the following academic disciplines:

-1) fields of Information and Communication Technology (ICT) in the degree course (L-8) in Computer, Electronic and Telecommunications Engineering.
+1) fields of Information and Communication Technology (ICT) in the degree class (L-8) in Information technology engineering.
 The student can, with customised study plans, supplement his or her initial knowledge or deepen his or her knowledge in these related fields;

 2) Physics fields.
 They are functional for the creation of customised transversal pathways focused on the study of new channels/themes for telecommunications, such as 'quantum information and communication', on which several interdisciplinary groups are active in Parma;